 The Narayanhiti Durbar was built by King Mahendra in 1963 as a primary residence in the north-central part of Kathmandu and later it was opened for visitors after the 2006 revolution.
 It was in Narayanhiti palace, where the scene of the 2001 Nepalese Royal Massacre took place and the then king died with his entire family and the carnage is still mysterious which makes it a peculiar place.
 The palace is now well known for its museum beauty and therefore a must to visit place while you are in Kathmandu.

 This National Museum, the largest museum in the country has some of the most interesting treasures on display, which makes it worth a visit.
-It has three buildings - Juddha Jayatia Kala Shala, Buddha Art Gallery and the main building which consists of different sections i.e. Natural Historical Section (collection of species of animals, butterflies, and plants), Cultural Section and Philatelic Section.
+The three buildings in the premises are Juddha Jayatia Kala Shala, Buddha Art Gallery and the main building containing Natural Historic Section, Cultural Section, and Philately Section.

 Indra Chowk is one of the famous market junctions in Kathmandu valley that links Kathmandu Durbar Square and many other market streets.
 Apart from the market, one of the biggest highlights of this place is the Akash Bhairab Temple (Indra Mandir).

 This particular temple has four metal lions that appear to be rearing over the street and guarded by two more brass lions at the entrance, where non-Hindus can’t enter.
 You will find more temples as you explore further and remember to try out one of the famous Lassi of the area.
 Moreover, it is a ceremonial venue and major festivals and chariot processions pass through the square.